scipy/scipy/doc/source/tutorial/interpolate.rst

 Cubic splines
 -------------

-Of course, piecewise linear interpolation produces cusps at data points, where linear pieces join.
+Of course, piecewise linear interpolation produces corners at data points, where linear pieces join.
 To produce a smoother curve, you can use cubic splines, where the interpolating curve is made of cubic pieces with matching first and second derivatives.
 In code, these objects are represented via the